V-n-M/postgresql-backup-s3/README.md

 ### Encryption

 You can additionally set the `ENCRYPTION_PASSWORD` environment variable like `-e ENCRYPTION_PASSWORD="superstrongpassword"` to encrypt the backup.
-It can be decrypted using `gpg --batch --pinentry-mode loopback --passphrase $ENCRYPTION_PASSWORD --output /home/app/backup/backup.dump --decrypt --cipher-algo AES256 /home/app/backup/backup.dump.enc`
+It can be decrypted using `gpg --batch --pinentry-mode loopback --passphrase $ENCRYPTION_PASSWORD --output backup.dump --decrypt --cipher-algo AES256 backup.dump.enc`

 ### Restoring